Dimension-agnostic inference using cross U-statistics: Introduction

 In all of the above examples, the final statistic can be viewed as a simple linear statistic conditional on the first half of the data.
 Therefore one can expect that a properly studentized statistic has a Gaussian limiting distribution.
 The goal of this paper is to formalize our intuition with these concrete examples but our strategy is clearly more general as described before: it would apply to any problem where the underlying quantity of interest, usually the specific notion of `signal' in the problem, has a variational representation.
 We would perform the optimization on one half of the data to learn an `estimator', and evaluate the quality of the estimator on the other half.
 In fact, this switch from in-sample to out-of-sample estimates of quality is also a central piece of technical intuition that guided our search for dimension-agnostic techniques.
 Informally, in the first example, the estimator $\|\widehat \mu\|^2$, where $\widehat \mu$ is the sample mean from both halves of the data, can be viewed as estimating optimal $g \in \mathcal{F}$ from the data and then evaluating its quality on the same data.
 The problem that arises is that the amount of `overfitting' (especially its tail behavior) is dimension-dependent, causing the null distribution to change depending on the setting.
 However, combined with the aforementioned intuition about dimensionality reduction, the independence of the two halves causes the quality estimates to be well-behaved out-of-sample, regardless of the dimension.

-It is worth pointing out that the proposed statistic is closely related to a U-statistic.
-In contrast to the U-statistic that takes into account all non-diagonal elements in a kernel matrix, our approach carefully selects components in the same kernel matrix and achieves the dimension-agnostic property, while preserving a good power property.
-We call this a \emph{cross U-statistic}, and consider it to be an object that is worthy of independent study due to its rather different limiting behavior from U-statistics, especially in the degenerate case.
-We lay the foundations of such a study in this work; see Section~\ref{Section: General results for degenerate U-statistics} for a formal explanation and Figure~\ref{Figure: visualization} for a visual illustration.
+It is worth pointing out that the proposed statistic is closely related to a U-statistic, and in fact it is an example of incomplete U-statistics~\citep{blom1976some,lee1990u}.
+In contrast to the (complete) U-statistic that takes into account all non-diagonal elements in a kernel matrix, our approach carefully selects \emph{half} the entries in the same kernel matrix and achieves the dimension-agnostic property, while preserving a good power property.
+For reasons that are apparent from the visual illustration in Figure~\ref{Figure: visualization}, we call this a \emph{cross U-statistic}, and consider it to be an object that is worthy of independent study due to its rather different limiting behavior from U-statistics, especially in the degenerate case.
+We lay the foundations of such a study in this work; see Section~\ref{Section: General results for degenerate U-statistics} for a formal explanation.